turpault/proxy/docs/oauth2-custom-endpoints.md

 1. **404 Errors on Custom Endpoints**: Ensure the custom endpoints are included in the `publicPaths` array.

-2. **Redirect Loops**: Check that the `callbackRedirectPath` doesn't point to a protected route that requires authentication.
+2. **Redirect Loops**: Check that the `callbackRedirectEndpoint` doesn't point to a protected route that requires authentication.

 3. **Session Not Found**: Verify that the session endpoint path matches between your frontend requests and the OAuth2 configuration.